rhyslwells/Data-Archive/content/standardised/Database Index.md

 topic:
 filename:
 ---
-Indexing is a technique used to speed up data retrieval in [[database]].
+Indexing is a technique used to ==speed up data retrieval== in [[database]].
 It achieves this by creating a separate structure, known as an index, that organizes specific columns of data for faster access.

+Commonly created on ==primary keys== (unique for item) and foreign keys.

 Indexes can also be created across multiple tables to enhance the performance of complex queries, especially those that involve joins.
 A special type of index, called a ==covering index==, includes all the necessary data within the index itself, further improving efficiency.